-1. Legislation permits proposals for a new voluntary aided school or, where there is an existing independent school, to replace this with a new foundation (including foundation special) school or voluntary controlled school.
+- 1. Legislation permits proposals for a new voluntary aided school or, where there is an existing independent school, to replace this with a new foundation (including foundation special) school or voluntary controlled school.
 These are exceptions to the normal requirement for new state maintained schools to be academies.
 Under section11 of the Education and Inspections Act 2006, any person may propose to establish a new maintained school falling within the exceptions covered in that section.
 Proposals must be submitted to the local authority and the local authority will decide whether to accept the proposals or not.
-When making a decision, the local authority must take account of the Department for Education's statutory guidance on establishing a new maintained school.
+When making a decision, the local authority must take account of the Department for Education's statutory guidance on establishing a new maintained school. - 2.
+The proposal supports the Council's Corporate Plan and Thrive.